As a consequence of having been colonised by Britain, Kenya is a common law jurisdiction.

 The three main zoning classifications are residential, commercial and industrial.

 Special conditions of the title would also indicate the permitted use of the property.
-It is therefore important to conduct a search on the title to confirm the permitted use.

 The following transfers of property are exempt from payment of stamp duty: